How to assign weights to Grade Items

 In most courses at York, the grading strategy is comprised of a set of assessments, each carrying their own weight towards the course total.
 The weight is often different than the maximum grade for an activity.
 For example, the midterm is marked out of 100 marks, but it weighs 15% towards the course total.

 The default grading strategy in eClass (Simple weighted mean of grades) does not calculate grades in this manner despite what its name might suggest.
-The grading strategy, or aggregation method, required to assign specific weights to grades must be changed to Weighted mean of grades in order for the grades to be calculated based on a specific weighted grading scheme.
+The aggregation method required to assign specific weights to grades is Weighted mean of grades in order for the grades to be calculated based on a specific weighted grading scheme.

 Changing the Aggregation Method (Grading Strategy) to Calculate Weighted Grades